hknutzen/Netspoc/technical.markdown

 pathrestriction have an effect on ACL generation.
 Proper pathrestrictions are then stored in a global array.

-### Checking usage of virtual interfaces
+### Check usage of virtual interfaces

+To assure that a connection between two networks will be guaranteed, they can be connected by more than one router, using HSRP or VRRP and a virtual IP address to establish a redundant connection.

+In Netspoc, such a situation is modelled by additional virtual interfaces at the participating routers (Fig. )

-Virtual interfaces are used to provide a redundant connection from one network to another via different routers.
-These routers share a single ip address which is defined for one interface at every participating
+  and several routers can be established for that connection. these routers share a virtual Virtual interfaces are used to provide a redundant connection from one network to another via different routers.
+These routers share a virtual interface with a single ip address.
+This interface is represented by interfaces with distinct IP addresses, with every participating router providing one.
+A rank order defines which router is in charge for routing packets through the interfacevirtual interface.
+In every router participating in the virtual interface, one interface is provided to
-router:
+its interfaces representing the virtual interface.
+If the router in charge falls apart, the subsequent router will continue the routing.
+Obviously, the ACLs of all interfaces participating in the virtual interface have

+Netspoc